LaChapeliere/nb-jam/sketches/craft.md

 pic - Essence of man - Make a very manly man.
 Whatever that means. - man++ pic - Essence of woman - Make a truly womanly woman.
-Whatever that means. - woman++
+Whatever that means. - woman++ pic - name - Make the drinker identifies with a gender outside the man/woman continuum.
+Whatever that means. - enby++

 ### Fluidity